 Interns must keep confidential any and all unpublished information obtained during the course of the internship and not publish any reports or papers based on such information except with the explicit authorization of ECLAC.

-Have demonstrated ability to successfully interact with individuals of different cultural backgrounds and beliefs, which include willingness to try and understand and be tolerant of differing opinions and views; and state in their application their availability and preferred starting dates for the internship.
+Have demonstrated ability to successfully interact with individuals of different cultural backgrounds and beliefs, which include willingness to try and understand and be tolerant of differing opinions and views.

 - Title of degree you are currently pursuing

 - Graduation Date (when will you be graduating from the programme)

 - List the IT skills and programmes that you are proficient in

 - List your top three areas of interest/department preferences

 - Explain why you are the best candidate for that specific department(s).